 With the EPP Award, Dr. Sol Kamson and Spine Institute Northwest, have been singled out not only for the treatments they offer, but also for the practice as a whole.
 The organization reviews the ways in which patients are cared for by every member of the staff during a site visit.

 “Gaining the cache of being able to display the World Institute of Pain’s red shield on our web site has inspired even greater confidence in our abilities from our many satisfied patients, while it also helps to reassure new patients that they will be receiving the quality of care they deserve.”
-Solomon Kamson MD PhD, Director of the Spine Institute Northwest, notes that the EPP Award is an honor to receive, as it points him and his team out to patients as being a top practice in the field of pain management.
+Solomon Kamson, MD, PhD, Director of the Spine Institute Northwest in Bothell, WA, notes that the EPP Award is an honor to receive, as it points him and his team out to patients as being a top practice in the field of pain management.

-Now that you are aware of the EPP Award bestowed upon Dr. Sol Kamson at Spine Institute Northwest, give us a call and schedule an appointment before you make the decision to undergo treatment for your back pain.
+Now that you are aware of the EPP Award bestowed upon Dr. Kamson, give us a call and schedule an appointment before you make the decision to undergo treatment for your back pain.
 You may send us your MRI or CT scan for a complimentary consultation with Dr. Kamson.